 St. Joseph's is one of the few nursing programs to offer a planned program for guidance and student development.
-Our full-time Associate Dean for Students helps students with study skills, time management and other academic and personal issues.
-The Associate Dean is available daily and can provide referrals to outside services as necessary.
+Our full-time Dean of Students helps students with study skills, time management and other academic and personal issues.
+The Dean of Students is available daily and can provide referrals to outside services as necessary.